Focus Areas

 The three most notable forms of manual therapy are:

-1. Manipulation is the application of a rapid force into a joint(s).
+1. Manipulation, which is the application of a rapid force into a joint(s).
 Manipulation is often associated with an audible popping sound called cavitation.

-2. Mobilization is a slower, more controlled process of articular and soft-tissue stretching intended to improve joint mobility.
+2. Mobilization, which is a slower, more controlled process of articular and soft-tissue stretching intended to improve joint mobility.

-3. Massage is typically the repetitive rubbing, stripping or kneading of muscle and fascia tissues to facilitate healing.
+3. Massage, which is typically the repetitive rubbing, stripping or kneading of muscle and fascia tissues to facilitate healing.

 Manual therapy is typically part of a complete treatment plan that is customized for your specific needs.
 Give us a call to learn how we can incorporate manual therapy into your rehabilitation program.